 Educators on Outschool may choose to promote their classes both on the platform and using off-platform channels like social media.
 Ways to market your classes on the platform include:

 - Creating a branded profile video

 - Amping up your educator profile

 If you’re itching to expand your reach beyond the Outschool platform, take a look at:

 - Mastering search engine optimization (SEO)

-Don’t forget you can always bounce ideas off your fellow educators in the Educator Hub on Facebook or join a Business Coaching cohort (free to educators teaching on Outschool) to level up your marketing skills.
+Don’t forget you can always bounce ideas off your fellow educators in the Educator Hub on Facebook or join a Business Coaching cohort (find upcoming cohorts on the Events Calendar) to level up your marketing skills.